 We also took video footage, so you’ll get to know K a little more as we walk around the interior and talk about the camper’s history and plans.

 This is going to be a huge undertaking, and until we get wheels on it and find a place to park it closer to us, progress will be painfully slow.
+I have no idea if we’ll be able to find replacement parts for missing components or where to begin with our research (we’re kind of googling EVERYthing right now, searching through eBay and Craigslist and such to see how rare/often parts come up for sale, etc.!).
 But we’re going to cross our fingers, toes, eyes, and whatever else to make it happen.
+I imagine it will be a significant financial investment, so progress will of course depend on how much income the blog might generate to sink back into finding RV parts, repairs, appliances, and the like.
+The purchase list is LONG, babaaay!

 I hope you enjoyed the tour!
 Now that you’ve seen the whole thing, what do you think we should do to hang on to something old?
 We’re going to rip out most of the inside (or all of it), and I want to save a piece of the old and use it in a small piece of art or something to bring with us if and when we finally hit the road.
 Maybe even make a second piece for K’s parents, too.
-Thoughts?
+Any old RV communities you know of on Facebook we should join?
+Thanks in advance.